Cuba - First Impression are forever...

 Capitol building that is a copy of the one in Washington is also an impressive building, and a great photo opportunity if you catch a classic car in the background.
 Just wandering streets of Old Havana you come across a lot of beautiful narrow streets, where the atmosphere is what you expected - different to any other place in the world... it's Cuban. 😊

-The beaches are blissful; wide & white sand beach & warm Caribbean sea, gives you feeling of relaxation.
+The beaches are heaven; wide & white sand beach & warm Caribbean sea, full relaxation.
 That was what I was looking for.
 While at Cayo Santa Maria, I ventured south of the island to visit Trinidad.
 A colonial gem on the south coast of Cuba.
 A small town, very calm almost as if deserted.

 On the way to Trinidad, we had a pit stop at Spiritus Sancti and quick stroll through main square and it's busiest street.
 We also enjoyed our lunch there.
 Experience other towns if you can, they are all very charming and beautiful.

 Overall, I'm still in love with Cuba.
-I was mesmerised by its culture before I got there, and once I was there it only strengthen my fascination with this country!
-It was what I expected and even more.
-The trip was amazing and I hope to be back in Cuba as soon as possible!
+I was mesmerised by its culture before I got there, and once I was there it only strenghten my fascination with this country!
+The trip was amazing and I hope to be back in Cuba soon.